tallpauley/blog/docs/posts/tech-blog.md

 feature.

 However, LLM autocomplete is annoying for markdown.
 How would it know what I want to write before I write it?
-I think by writing, so LLM completion is a terrible idea for MD files for me.
+I think via writing, so LLM completion is a terrible idea for MD files for me.
 So type <kbd>⌘</kbd> + <kbd>shift</kbd> +
 <kbd>p</kbd>, go to "Preferences: Open User Settings (JSON)", and add this:
 ```json